-NMFS concludes that exposures to marine mammal species due to SIO's proposed seismic survey would result in only short-term (temporary and short in duration) effects to individuals exposed, or some small degree of PTS to a very small number of individuals of four species.
+NMFS concludes that exposures to marine mammal species due to SIO's proposed seismic survey would result in only short-term (temporary and short in duration) effects of Level B harassment to individuals exposed.
 Marine mammals may temporarily avoid the immediate area, but are not expected to permanently abandon the area.
 Major shifts in habitat use, distribution, or foraging success are not expected.
 NMFS does not anticipate the proposed take estimates to impact annual rates of recruitment or survival.